MicrosoftDocs/sql-docs/azure-sql/managed-instance/native-windows-principals.md

 ---
 title: Native Windows principals
 titleSuffix: Azure SQL Managed Instance
-description: Learn about the new authentication metadata modes for Azure SQL Managed Instance, which allows you to use Windows authentication with Azure SQL Managed Instance.
+description: Learn about the new authentication metadata modes that allow you to use native Windows principals with Azure SQL Managed Instance.
 author: sravanisaluru
 ms.author: srsaluru
 ms.reviewer: mathoma, vanto, wiassaf